Helping You With Lasting Powers of Attorney

 When a person has been assessed as lacking mental capacity and does not have in place an appropriate Lasting Power of Attorney, the Court of Protection will often become involved.
 Fraser Dawbarns offers specialist advice and services relating to issues concerning an individual’s mental capacity and the associated proceedings at the Court of Protection.
 Find out more about our Court of Protection services.

-If a dispute has arisen around an existing Will, and you would like help with this issue see our Will and Estate Disputes service page.
+If a dispute has arisen regarding a Power of Attorney, and you would like help with this issue see our Power of Attorney Disputes service page.

 Why Choose Fraser Dawbarns to Help You?